 When traveling, it’s important to consider what you’ll need for your hearing aid.
-Remember that when your traveling your environment can be different then at home, so your hearing aids might need a little different care.
-Here are a few tips for taking care of your hearing aids while on vacation.
+Remember that when you’re traveling your environment can be different than at home, so your hearing aids might need a little different care.
+Here are a few tips for hearing aid maintenance while on vacation.

-- If it’s been more than two to three months since your hearing aid had a professional service, get this done before you go on your travels.
+1. If it’s been more than two to three months since your hearing aid had professional service, get this done before you go on your travels.
 Take them in and have them professionally cleaned.
-There is some cleaning they can do for them that you can’t.
+There is some cleaning professionals can do for them that you can’t.
 They also can listen to them to make sure your hearing aids are in good working order.
 Don’t wait for the last minute to do this.
 If there is something wrong and they need additional repair you want to have time for that.
 You don’t want to miss out on the sounds of life, so schedule a pre-vacation inspection for your hearing aids to ensure everything is working perfectly.

-However, if you are going to spend your travels in a humid place and come from a drier place you might want to invest into a hearing aid dryer.
+3. However, if you are going to spend your travels in a humid place and come from a drier place you might want to invest in a hearing aid dryer.
 A hearing aid dryer is also known as a dehumidifier and is designed to remove moisture from your hearing aids overnight.
 There are many sizes and price points for a hearing aid dryer.
-But, if you plan on sweating or being in a moist area a hearing aid dryer is a must have.
+But, if you plan on sweating or being in a moist area a hearing aid dryer is a must-have.

-- Batteries are a must have!
+4. Batteries are a must-have!
 They are available in most major drugstores and hearing centers.
 However, do you really want to spend your time looking for batteries?
-Hearing aid battery’s last on average 5-14 days.
-Pack enough to last for your time away and maybe add a couple extra.
+Hearing aid batteries last on average 5-14 days.
+Pack enough to last for your time away and maybe add a couple of extra.
 You never know if your travel time might get extended for some unforeseen reason.

-If your travels are extreme and you think you might lose your hearing aids you might want to make sure your lost and damage protection is up-to-date.
+7. If your travels are extreme and you think you might lose your hearing aids you might want to make sure your loss and damage protection is up-to-date.
 Contact your hearing center for more information.

-- Bring a pouch with you for your hearing aids.
-If you go swimming, work up a dripping sweet, extreme dust or other non-hearing aid activities you might want to take off your hearing aids for put them in a pouch.
+8. Bring a pouch with you for your hearing aids.
+If you go swimming, work up a dripping sweat, extreme dust or other non-hearing aid activities you might want to take off your hearing aids or put them in a pouch.
 The bottom of your pocket or purse has lint that can plug your hearing aids up, change the sound quality or make them go dead.
 Or, you might reach into your pocket for something else and they fall out and get lost.
-Wrapping them in a tissue is never a good idea.
-There are so many hearing aids in the land fill right now because they were wrapped in a tissue.
+Wrapping them in tissue is never a good idea.
+There are so many hearing aids in the landfill right now because they were wrapped in a tissue.
 Pouches cost very little, but most hearing aid providers will just give you one for the asking.
-Pouches are small and take up little space so they fit into your pocket or hand bag easily.
+Pouches are small and take up little space so they fit into your pocket or handbag easily.